Single Use Plastics Directive

 Plastic Packaging and the Single-Use Plastics Directive

 EUROPEN fully supports the overarching objectives of the SUP Directive of taking bold action against plastic litter and marine litter as well as of raising awareness among EU citizens.
-At the same time, it is important to ensure the harmonised, consistent and proportionate transposition of the Directive at national level so that the environmental goal can be attained in the most effective way, whilst ensuring that measures adopted in a single member state do not introduce barriers to the free movement of packaging and packaged goods across the EU.
+At the same time, the harmonised, consistent and proportionate transposition of the Directive at national level is key to ensure that the environmental goal can be attained in the most effective way, whilst ensuring that measures adopted in a single Member State do not introduce barriers to the free movement of packaging and packaged goods across the EU.

 Our position

-EUROPEN supports the objective of the SUP Directive to reduce impact of certain plastic products on the environment, as well as the promotion of circular approaches aimed at reducing waste generation.
+EUROPEN supports the objective of the SUPD to reduce the impact of certain plastic products on the environment, as well as the promotion of circular approaches aimed at reducing waste generation.

-Because packaging falls under the scope of the SUP Directive, it is key to ensure coherence among the various EU laws regulating the production and use of packaging as well as the management of packaging waste in the EU.
+Because packaging falls under the scope of the SUPD, it is also important to ensure coherence among the various EU laws regulating the production and use of packaging as well as the management of packaging waste in the EU.

-The interplay between the SUP Directive and the main piece of legislation that governs packaging and packaging waste in the EU, notably the Packaging and Packaging Waste Directive (PPWD), is critical.
-In particular, the transposition and implementation of the SUP Directive at national level should not jeopardise the principle of free movement of packaging and packaged goods, which is at the core of the PPWD.
+The interplay between the SUPD and the main piece of legislation that governs packaging and packaging waste in the EU (the PPWD / future PPWR) is critical.
+In particular, the transposition and implementation of the SUPD at national level should not jeopardise the principle of free movement of packaging and packaged goods, which is at the core of the PPWD.